jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 Follow the instructions and after reboot you will be running the *qt5-image* from the *eMMC*.

+#### Modifying uEnv.txt

+The *uEnv.txt* bootloader configuration script is located on the *boot* partition.
+Before you can edit the file, you need to mount the *boot* partition

+    root@bbb:~# mount /dev/mmcblk0p1 /mnt

+    root@bbb:~# ls -l /mnt
+    total 466
+    -rwxr-xr-x 1 root root  64408 Aug 10  2015 MLO
+    -rwxr-xr-x 1 root root 410860 Aug 10  2015 u-boot.img
+    -rwxr-xr-x 1 root root    931 Aug 10  2015 uEnv.txt

+You can add an entry to `/etc/fstab` if you want the *boot* partition mounted all the time.

+First create a better mount point

+    root@bbb:~# mkdir /mnt/boot

+Then an entry like this

+    /dev/mmcblk0p1       /mnt/boot          auto       defaults  0  0

+added to `/etc/fstab` would work.

 #### Some custom package examples